evalldor/pystematic/README.rst

 Reproducibility
 ---------------
 - "One seed to rule them all"
-- random seed, seeding you random number generators
+- random seed, seeding your random number generators
 - pitfalls with random seeds.
 (Code conditional on process rank that calls new_seed())